Mohammed Abdullah (Sayyid): Risala lil-Bimal: Letter to the Bimal

-There are only one people during the Dervish struggle the Sayyid extensively asked in a letter to join his struggle.
-Those were the Bimal clan.
+There are only one people during the Dervish struggle the Sayyid extensively asked in a letter to join his struggle – the Bimal clan.
+The letter is still preserved to this day.

 His letter to the Bimal was documented as the most extended exposition of his mind as a Muslim thinker and religious figure.
-The letter is until this day still preserved.
 It is said that the Bimal thanks to their size being numerically powerful, traditionally and religiously devoted fierce warriors and having possession of much resources have intrigued Mahamed Abdulle Hassan.
 But not only that the Bimal themselves mounted an extensive and major resistance against the Italians, especially in the first decade of the 19th century.
 The Italians carried many expeditions against the powerful Bimal to try and pacify them.
-Because of this the Bimal had all the reason to join the Dervish struggle and by doing so to win their support over. the Sayyid wrote a detailed theological statement to put forward to the Bimal tribe who dominated the strategic Banaadir port of Merca and its surroundings.
+Because of this the Bimal had all the reason to join the Dervish struggle and by doing so to win their support over.
+The Sayyid wrote a detailed theological statement to put forward to the Bimal tribe who dominated the strategic Banaadir port of Merca and its surroundings.

 One of the Italian's greatest fears was the spread of "Dervishism" (which had come to mean "revolt") in the south and the strong Bimaal tribe of Benadir whom already were at war with the Italians, while not following the religious message or adhering to the views of Muhammad Abdullah Hassan, understood greatly his goal and political tactics.
 The dervishes in this case were engaged in supplying arms to the Bimaal.
 The Italians wanted to bring in an end to the Bimaal revolt and at all cost prevent a Bimal-Dervish alliance, which lead them to use the forces of Obbia and the Majerteen as prevention.